-ATII has recently been given FDA approval for use in patients in shock.
+ATII has recently received FDA approval for use in patients in shock.
 ATII is the active hormone and acts at ATII receptors.
 Animal studies suggested that ATII was safe and effective in increasing blood pressure in shock.
-Furthermore, after a small human trial showed success, the direct use of angiotensin II as a vasopressor was studied on critically ill patients.
+Furthermore, after a small human trial showed success, the direct use of angiotensin II as a vasopressor was studied in critically ill patients.
 The results of the ATHOS-3 trial results were published in the August 2017 New England Journal of Medicine.
-The drug was studied in a placebo-controlled, double-blinded protocol with 321 subjects in the intensive care unit setting.
+Researchers studied the drug in a placebo-controlled, double-blinded protocol with 321 subjects in the intensive care unit setting.
 Multiple hospitals in nine countries recruited severely ill patients with septic and vasodilatory shock who were not adequately responding to fluid and high-dose norepinephrine or equivalent standard of care pressors.
 Treatment with synthetic human angiotensin II resulted in statistically significant improvements in mean arterial pressure in the treatment group.
-The primary endpoints included achieving mean arterial pressure greater than or equal to 75 mm Hg in the first 3 hours of infusion, and blood pressure maintenance with decreased use of vasopressors including epinephrine, norepinephrine, and dopamine at 48 hours.
+The primary endpoints included achieving mean arterial pressure greater than or equal to 75 mm Hg in the first 3 hours of infusion and blood pressure maintenance with decreased use of vasopressors, including epinephrine, norepinephrine, and dopamine at 48 hours.
 While the originally published analysis of the data did not show a statistically significant mortality benefit, additional analysis has shown a statistically significant reduction in mortality at 28 days in a subgroup of treated patients.

 In December of 2017, after a priority review, intravenous (IV) synthetic human angiotensin II was approved by the FDA for the treatment of septic and other distributive, vasodilatory shock in adults.

-In addition, ATII interacts with AT receptors at various sites in the nephron to stimulate sodium reabsorption.
-ATII also acts on the zona glomerulosa of the adrenal cortex to stimulate the release of aldosterone, a steroid hormone that acts in the kidney to promote sodium and water retention.
+Also, ATII interacts with AT receptors at various sites in the nephron to stimulate sodium reabsorption.
+ATII also acts on the zona glomerulosa of the adrenal cortex to stimulate the release of aldosterone, a steroid hormone that acts on the kidney to promote sodium and water retention.

 Angiotensin-converting enzyme inhibitors (ACEI) may increase the effect of IV angiotensin II, and the use of angiotensin receptor blockers (ARB) may reduce the effect of IV angiotensin II.
 The mechanism for the interaction with ACEIs is not specified.
 The interaction with ARBs is by pharmacodynamic antagonism of the drug at the receptor site.

 Angiotensin II is only available in an intravenous form for IV administration through a central venous line.
 The drug is available in vials of 2.5 mg/mL and 5 mg/2mL.
-One vial of the drug is diluted in 0.9% sodium chloride solution to a concentration of either 5000 ng/mL or 10,000 ng/mL prior to infusion.
-The higher concentration is used in patients who are fluid restricted.
+One vial of the drug gets diluted in 0.9% sodium chloride solution to a concentration of either 5000 ng/mL or 10000 ng/mL before infusion.
+The higher concentration is for patients who are fluid restricted.

 It is started at an infusion of 20 ng/kg per minute and titrated up as needed to a maximum dose of 80 ng/kg per minute during the first 3 hours of use and a maximum maintenance dose of 40 ng/kg/min.